dgiese/dustcloud/UPDATE-howto.md

 	* You may use also the integrated Python3-HTTP-Server
 1. Connect the vacuum robot to the charging station

+## Update
+1. Put vacuum robot in unprovisioned mode (press WiFi button)
+1. Connect to open WiFi of the robot(rockrobo-XXXX)
+	* Do not connect to any other network (e.g. LAN)
+1. > mirobo discover --handshake true
+1. > mirobo --ip=192.168.8.1 --token=#Token_from_above# status
+	-> should return status
+1. > mirobo --ip=192.168.8.1 --token=#Token_from_above# raw_command miIO.ota '{"mode":"normal", "install":"1", "app_url":"http://#ipaddress-of-your-computer#/v11_#version#.pkg", "file_md5":"#md5#","proc":"dnld install"}'
+	* replace ipaddress, version and md5 with your data
+	* Check status with command from 4)
+	* Wait 10 minutes (you should see an access on your http server)
+1. If update is complete: try ssh access on 192.168.8.1 with user root

 ### Instructions on Mac OS
 1. Install [homebrew package manager](https://brew.sh/)
 1. Install python3: `brew install python3`